What is Tannic acid?

 Where is tannic acid found naturally?

-Tannic acid is present in nutgalls, arboreal swelling caused by parasitic wasps.
+Tannic acid is present in nutgalls, and arboreal swelling is caused by parasitic wasps.
 The most common occurrence of tannic acid, however, is in the twigs of certain trees, specifically Chestnut and Oak trees.

 What is the formula of tannic acid?